-In addition to importing Analytics Goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics—like Bounce Rate, Avg.
+In addition to importing Analytics goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics—like Bounce Rate, Avg.
 Session Duration, and Pages/Session—on your AdWords Campaigns and Ad groups tabs.
-To learn how, read See Google Analytics data in AdWords reports.
+To learn how, read about adding Analytics data to AdWords reports.

 - Check the boxes next to the goals or transactions you want to import.
 Click Continue.

-AdWords uses your chosen conversion window(s) (7-90 days, default: 30 days) to determine which Goals or Transactions to import from Google Analytics.
-For example, if you use the 30-day default window for a Goal named Goal 1: Registrations, AdWords only imports Goal Completions that occurred within 30 days of the click.
+AdWords uses your chosen conversion window(s) (7-90 days, default: 30 days) to determine which goals or Transactions to import from Analytics.
+For example, if you use the 30-day default window for a goal named goal 1: Registrations, AdWords only imports goal Completions that occurred within 30 days of the click.

-If you're using Conversion Optimizer to manage your bids, it automatically starts using Analytics Goals and Ecommerce transactions once you've clicked Import.
+If you're using Target CPA bidding to manage your bids, it automatically starts using Analytics goals and Ecommerce transactions once you've clicked Import.

-Q: Why don't I see View-through conversions or Estimated cross-device conversions in AdWords?
+Why don't I see View-through conversions or Cross-device conversions in AdWords?

-You won't see this data if you are importing Goals and/or transactions from Analytics because native AdWords conversion tracking is required for this feature.
+You won't see this data if you are importing goals and/or transactions from Analytics because native AdWords conversion tracking is required for this feature.

-Q: Why doesn't imported conversion data in AdWords match the transaction or Goal data in Analytics?
+Why doesn't imported conversion data in AdWords match the transaction or goal data in Analytics?

 You may be trying to compare goals and transactions from ALL traffics sources, rather than just those from google/cpc.